 Doerr has led news operations at Fox Houston, as well as, Vice President & Station Manager at CBS4 in Miami; VP/News Director at CBS 11 in Dallas; News Director at WPLG in Miami and KTRK in Houston; Vice President/News at WJLA in Washington, D.C; Executive Producer at WSB-TV in Atlanta.
 He was also Senior Strategist for Audience Research and Development in Dallas, consulting television stations and station groups across the country.

 Originally from Detroit, he earned both his BS and MAJC degrees at the University of Florida’s College of Journalism.
 His Master’s thesis WFAA TV: A Case Study, chronicled the changes that grew the station from last place to #1.
 Tom was also a member of the two-time Southeastern Conference Indoor Track & Field Championship Team and as a Gator track athlete earned A.A.U.
 All-America honors.
-He lives on Sanibel Island with his wife Gail.
+He lives in Naples with his wife Gail.

 Trimmel Gomes, TEL 2005